skibblenybbles/jquery-platinum/README.md

 This script provides array slicing, stepping and iterating utilities.
 It is similar to some of the functionality provided by native JavaScript and jQuery, but ultimately it is more expressive.
-The functions operate on JavaScript Arrays or array-like objects that have a `.length` attribute zero-based indexing, e.g. the `arguments` object that is available in a function body can be manipulated with these functions.
+The functions operate on JavaScript Arrays or array-like objects that have a `.length` attribute and zero-based indexing.
+An example is the `arguments` object that is available inside a function. `arugments` objects can be manipulated with these functions.

 ### `$pt.array(values, [start, end, step])`